-The main charitable activity is to fund the £4.3 million required to renovate Burrell House and turn it into a Hospice.
+The main charitable activity was to fund the £4.3 million required to renovate Burrell House and turn it into a Hospice and this was achieved, resulting in the hospice opening to patients in September 2021.

 Community fundraising and awareness raising through communications continued to be the focus of the charitable trust activities.
-Covid had an impact on the planned events in the year with a number of events being postponed and only virtual events taking place during the year, some of the events organised by the Charity's office included:
+Some of the events organised by the Charity's office included: